EdwinHawkYu/Chess/README.md

 ## Future enhancements
-1. Stalemate, Checkmate and Move-prevention.
+1. Stalemate, Checkmate, Undo Button, and Move-prevention.

-2. Undo Button.
+2. Add computer AI opponent option.

 3. Update JS to include a nested array containing all of the piece details.